dliedke/sqlipallow/README.md

-# sqlipallow
+# SQL IP Allow
-Scripts to allow only IPs/Range defined to connect to SQL Database without firewall changes
+These scripts are used to allow only IPs/Range defined to connect to SQL Database without firewall changes.

+# Table master.dbo.IPAllow
+This table is used to store IPs/Ranges allowed to connect to database.
+IP ranges uses CIDR (Classless Inter-Domain Routing) notation.
+More explanation about this notation can be found at https://networkengineering.stackexchange.com/questions/3697/the-slash-after-an-ip-address-cidr-notation

+Examples:
+<local machine> -> Local machine where SQL instance is installed
+10.145.33.22 -> Fixed IP
+10.0.0.0/8 -> IP range, same as 10.x.x.x

+# Functions

+IPAddressIsInRange -> Function to check if IP is contained in range IPAddressToInteger -> Function to convert IP to int

+# Trigger

+allow_ipaddress -> Trigger to allow connection only for client IPs/ranges found in table IPAllow